Unsupervised Discovery and Composition of Object Light Fields: Related Work

-\boldparagraph{3D Compositional Scene Representations} Recent work has addressed unsupervised 3D scene decomposition.
-Elich et al.~\cite{elich2020semi} infer object shapes from a single scene image, but require ground-truth shapes for pre-training.
-Chen et al. ~\cite{chen2020object} extend the Generative Query Network~\cite{eslami2018neural} to decompose 3D scenes, but require multi-view observations during inference.
-Bear et al.~\cite{bear2020learning} model a scene as a scene graph and infer parametric object-centric shapes.
-Niemeyer et al.~\cite{niemeyer2021giraffe} build an unconditional generative model for compositions of 3D-structured representations, but only tackle generation, not reconstruction.
-Closest to our method are Stelzner et al.~\cite{stelzner2021decomposing} and Yu et al.~\cite{yu2021unsupervised}, who use slot-based encoders for unsupervised discovery of objects.
-However, both approaches use volumetric neural scene representations~\cite{mildenhall2020nerf} - due to the severe cost of rendering at both training and test time, these approaches cannot render at real-time frame-rates and require either single-digit batch-sizes~\cite{yu2021unsupervised} or ground-truth depth to accelerate training~\cite{stelzner2021decomposing}, and even then suffer from rendering artifacts due to insufficient volumetric sampling.
-While recent work has achieved impressive progress in accelerating the reconstruction and rendering of radiance fields for \emph{single} scenes, applying these principles to the regime of prior-based reconstruction from few observations is an open problem.
+\boldparagraph{3D Compositional Scene Representations} Recent work has addressed unsupervised 3D scene decomposition. ~\citet{elich2020semi} infer object shapes from a single scene image, but require ground-truth shapes for pre-training. ~\citet{chen2020object} extend the Generative Query Network~\citep{eslami2018neural} to decompose 3D scenes, but require multi-view observations during inference. ~\citet{bear2020learning} model a scene as a scene graph and infer parametric object-centric shapes.
+Block-GAN and GIRAFFE~\citep{nguyen2020blockgan,niemeyer2020giraffe} build unconditional generative models for compositions of 3D-structured representations, but only tackle generation, not reconstruction.
+Closest to our method are ~\citet{stelzner2021decomposing} and \citet{yu2021unsupervised}, who use slot-based encoders for unsupervised discovery of objects.
+However, both approaches use volumetric neural scene representations~\citep{mildenhall2020nerf} - due to the severe cost of rendering at both training and test time, these approaches cannot render at real-time frame-rates and require either single-digit batch-sizes~\citep{yu2021unsupervised} or ground-truth depth to accelerate training~\citep{stelzner2021decomposing}, and even then suffer from rendering artifacts due to insufficient volumetric sampling.
+While recent work has achieved impressive progress in accelerating the reconstruction and rendering of radiance fields for \emph{single} scenes \citep{mueller2022instant, yu_and_fridovichkeil2021plenoxels, garbin2021fastnerf, neff2021donerf}, applying these principles to the regime of prior-based reconstruction from few observations is an open problem.
+That is, because these methods leverage sparsity-based techniques, such as skipping empty space or using sparse data structures, directly inferring the scene structure in a feedforward inference setting is difficult or at least has not yet been demonstrated.
 Our method not only significantly outperforms prior object-centric approaches in terms of reconstruction quality, but also addresses the computation and memory complexity of volumetric rendering.

+\boldparagraph{Layered Representations for View Synthesis} Prior works leverage the multiplane image scene representation, a set of fronto-parallel RGBA planes predicted at various depth values, for the task of novel view synthesis \citep{zhou2018stereo,srinivasan2019pushing}.
+While this line of work is similar in the spirit of combining scene decomposition and novel view synthesis, our decomposition is semantic (into objects), whereas their decomposition is geometric (into depth planes), and our view synthesis supports full 360-degree scenes, whereas theirs only supports front-facing scenes.